Application of these Terms and Conditions

 16.5 The parties hereto may rescind or vary the Agreement, whether in whole or in part, without the consent of any third party.

-16.7 The Company has a general lien on all documents in its possession or control for all sums due from the Client to the Company whether arising out of the Contract, this Agreement or otherwise.
+16.7 The Company has a general lien on all documents in its possession or control for all sums due from the Client to the Company whether arising out of the contract or fixture, this Agreement or otherwise.

 17. Governing Law and Dispute Resolution

-17.1 The Agreement between the Company and the Client and any dispute arising out of or in connection with the Agreement or these Terms or the Services or Third Party Services shall be governed by and construed in accordance with the law of England.
+17.1 This Agreement and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter shall be governed by and construed in accordance with the laws of England and Wales in accordance with the Arbitration Act 2025.